Top 10 Arizona Divorce Questions

 8. How much does it cost to file for divorce?

 At the time of this writing, the filing fee for Maricopa County for a divorce petition (dissolution of marriage) is $223.00, but this is subject to change.
 The filing fee for the other party to respond to the dissolution is $154.00, also subject to change.
 If you want the latest fees in Maricopa County check out this website:

 These fees don’t include service of process, which will be required.
 If you want to hire an attorney then it depends on a number of facts and circumstances concerning your case.
-Your best bet is to call Enholm Law at (602) 889-6273 and schedule a free initial consultation, where we’ll take a look at your case and talk about a fee agreement, which will break down the hourly costs and associated fees with a divorce.
+Your best bet is to call Enholm Law at (602) 889-6273 and schedule an initial consultation, where we’ll take a look at your case and talk about a fee agreement, which will break down the hourly costs and associated fees with a divorce.

 9. Who’ll have custody of the child(ren)?

 Custody is now called legal decision-making.
 In January, 2013 new language was placed in the law that appears to give both parents joint legal decision-making responsibility.
 A.R.S.
 25-403 states:

 “The court shall determine legal decision-making and parenting time, either originally or on petition for modification, in accordance with the best interests of the child.”

 Then it lays out how those bests interest are determined: